-- □ A Getting Started brochure, where you will find a brief description of the items in your box and how to setup your notebook;
+- □ A Getting Started brochure, where you will find a brief description of the items in your box, and how to setup your notebook;

+- A Specifications sheet,

-- A Troubleshooting Guide, where you will find all the basic information you need to start using your notebook, as well as troubleshooting and VAIO-Link information;
+- □ A Troubleshooting Guide, where you will find all the basic information you need to start using your notebook, as well as troubleshooting and VAIO-Link information;

-- An Application CD Guide;
+- □ An Application CD guide, which explains the purpose and use of the final system recovery CD.
+Use this when (re)installing bundled software.

 - Your Sony Guarantee conditions;

-- □ A Safety Regulations leaflet;
+- A Safety Regulations leaflet;

-- A Wireless LAN Regulations leaflet;
+- A Wireless Lan Regulations leaflet;

-- A Channel Selection leaflet;

 - A Modem Regulations leaflet;

-- A Specifications sheet.
+- □ A BluetoothTM Regulations leaflet applying to the BluetoothTM function.